SystemsApproach/ops/monitor.rst

 messages.
 ElasticSearch is then used to store, search, and analyze those messages, with Kibana used to display and visualize the results.
 The general flow of data is shown in :numref:`Figure %s
-<fig-log>`, using the main Aether subsystems as illustrataive sources
+<fig-log>`, using the main Aether subsystems as illustrative sources
 of log messages.

 .. _fig-log: